 The son of Rabbitohs legend John Sattler, he played one game for Queensland in 2003.

 Illawarra become the 13th team to be included in the 1982 premiership through a vote of the NSWRL general committee.
-A team representing Canberra are named the 14th team early in 1981.
+A team representing Canberra was named the 14th team early in 1981.

 James Tamou was born in Palmerston North.
 After making his debut with the Cowboys in 2009, the towering prop spent eight seasons with the club and was a key member of their 2015 premiership-winning team.